Home » Resources » Communication Tips

 Ask for permission to share your ideas

-If there is an opportunity to have a meaningful dialogue with the person you are hoping to support, ask their permission to have a chat.
-Offer tea, coffee, or a snack to help them feel comfortable and cared for.
+If there is an opportunity to have a meaningful dialogue, ask their permission to have a chat.
+Maybe offer a favorite snack or beverage to help them feel comfortable and cared for.
 Then ask what’s on their mind, and other open-ended questions that give them a choice of what to talk about.
 Be prepared to listen, reflecting now and then to show that you hear what they are sharing.
 If there is something you want to say, ask permission: “May I offer something that I think might be helpful?”

 Rephrase directives as questions